 Yes, it is allowed.
 However, programmers need to make it sure that they have annotated their type before actually using them in the machine.

-Yes, it is not possible but it needs a lot of efforts.
+Yes, it is not possible but it needs a lot of effort.
 Some programmers even call it a drawback in the Julia language.
-However, the fact is, Julia is a high level programming language and only experienced programmers are in a position to use them anywhere they want.
+However, the fact is, Julia is a high-level programming language and only experienced programmers are in a position to use them anywhere they want.

-Well, it is not possible in case of Julia.
-This is due to the fact that complier makes use of object types and not the values assigned when it comes to generating a code.
-This sometime enhances the overall length of the code.
+Well, it is not possible in the case of Julia.
+This is due to the fact that the compiler makes use of object types and not the values assigned when it comes to generating a code.
+This sometimes enhances the overall length of the code.

 Making changes in a code for cutting down its overall length and compatibility is not at all a big deal.
-It depends on the skills of a programmer whether he/she prefer making changes or start developing the entire code again.
-Sometimes modification consumes more time and efforts in Julia and therefore it is a wise option to proceed with writing code.
+It depends on the skills of a programmer whether he/she prefers making changes or start developing the entire code again.
+Sometimes modification consumes more time and effort in Julia and therefore it is a wise option to proceed with writing code.